rss2023/web-prod/index.md

 tutorials!
 This year, as always, we solicit your best work.

 RSS 2022 will be held in New York City in the week June 27-July 1, 2022.
 After two years of virtual conferences due to the Coronavirus pandemic, RSS 2022 is planned as a hybrid conference with substantial in-person activities!
 We are closely monitoring the developing COVID-19 situation and will make further determinations about the distribution of in-person vs virtual activities as we get closer to the conference date.

-<span style="text:style:bold;color:red">Due to a configuration problem with the submission site, many authors had problems submitting or revising their papers in the hours before the deadline.
-The problem is now fixed and the deadline for submitting materials has been extended to 11:59am AOE, January 29.</span>

 ### Timeline